Billi-Green/Ghost_ESP_B/docs/hugo docs/content/v1.8/getting-started/faq.md

 ### 4. Why don’t the default credentials work for the web interface?
 - The web interface uses the same credentials as your WiFi AP.
 - If you’ve changed your WiFi SSID or password, your web interface credentials also change.
+- If you want to disable authentication entirely, open the GhostESP terminal or a [serial console](https://ghostesp.net/serial) and run `webauth off`, then restart the device.

 > <p class="note-heading"><strong>Note</strong></p>
 > <p>The firmware has a subtle password-length mismatch: the AP code falls back to the default password unless the saved password is longer than 8 characters, while web authentication treats passwords of length 8 as valid.
 If you set an exactly 8-character password you may see the web UI and AP use different credentials; use a password longer than 8 characters to avoid this.</p>

 ---